auycro/auycro.github.io/_posts/2015-09-02-implement-websocket-unity-webgl-javascript-plugin.md

 keywords: ",unity,unity3d,webgl,websocket,javascript"
 ---

-<p> This guide will introduce you how to implement Unity's WebGL with WebSocket. </p>
+This guide will introduce you how to implement Unity's WebGL with WebSocket...
-.
-.
-.

 <h3>Part1</h3>
 <h4>Prepare Javascript plugin function</h4>